Alcohol Rehab in the State of Washington

 Treating Alcoholism with Free by the Sea

-At Free by the Sea, we offer a comprehensive rehab center for alcohol abuse.
+At Free by the Sea, we offer comprehensive treatment programs for alcohol dependence and addiction.
 There are many different ways to treat alcoholism with the use of detox, psychotherapy, and outpatient treatment.
 We offer up to 77 treatment beds and a professional well-trained staff that’ll be by your side every step of the way.

 Let’s take a look at some of the common ways alcoholism is treated at Free by the Sea.
 While some of these may work better than others, it’s important to get help regardless of preference.
-Some common forms of alcohol abuse treatment include:
+Some alcohol rehab programs may include the following:

-- Detoxification – A common treatment method that rids the body of alcohol or drugs before the real treatment begins.
+- Detoxification – Detox is often the first step in alcohol and drug addiction treatment.
+It is a common treatment method that rids the body of alcohol or drugs before the real treatment begins.
 Detox is usually essential and recommended for every case of addiction.
 Free by the Sea does not provide detox services but we can provide you with recommendations and full comprehensive treatment afterward.

-- 12-Step Programs (AA) – 12-step programs like Alcoholics Anonymous is one of the most widely used forms of alcoholism treatment.
+- 12-Step Programs (AA) – 12-step programs like Alcoholics Anonymous are some of the most widely used forms of alcoholism treatment.
 Sticking to a 12-step program and sticking to meetings can be highly beneficial for battling alcoholism.

 - Relapse Prevention and Skills – Free by the Sea offer many techniques and tips to battling alcoholism and preventing relapse down the line.
 It’s one thing finishing treatment and a whole other road staying sober in the long-term.